-5 Awesome Kunming Day Trips Posted by sasha on Jan 4, 2018 in architecture, architecture and landscaping, Culture, environment, Leisure, sightseeing, travel
+5 Awesome Kunming Day Trips Posted by sasha on Jan 4, 2018 in Culture

 The capital of Yunnan province, Kunming (昆明 – kūn míng) is known for its famous “Crossing the Bridge Rice Noodles” and spring-like weather.
 It’s even called the Spring City (春城 – chūn chéng) for this reason.
 While there’s plenty to see and do in the city to keep you busy for a few days, there are several great options for day trips to escape the concrete jungle and get out in nature.
 Here are 5 awesome Kunming day trips you can choose from when you visit.